RobotComponents/RobotComponents-Documentation/docs/Robot Components/Code Generation/RAPID Generator.md

 **Custom System Code (CSC):** Additional custom code lines for the RAPID system module defined as a list of strings.

 **Update (U):** Only if set to true, the RAPID program and system modules will will be generated.
-To increase performance, only update the path when changes were made.
+To increase performance, only update when changes were made.
 It is recommended to toggle this input parameter with a button.

 ## **Output Parameters**